NetworkCurator/NetworkCurator.github.io/user/install.md

 # Installation

-The NetworkCurator is software for a web application.
+The NetworkCurator is a web application.
 To create an instance of the NetworkCurator and manage your own networks, you will have to download and configure the software on a web server.

 This installation tutorial is divided into the following parts: